hpssjellis/maker100/README.md

 5. [Visuino](https://www.visuino.com/) A Visual programming drag and drop code creator for the Arduino may soon have Portenta compatibility, probably the future of Makers using micro-controllers as the actual coding is minimal

-## Post Understanding Activities:
+## Post Understanding Activities: The Final Porject!

+1. I have students try to stay away from final projects using Water or AC home 120/240 volts for obvious electrical safety precautions.
+I also have them stay away from drones as the commercial ones are very good and student testing their software with drones is too easy to smash your entire project.
-1. Individual Final Project with at least one sensor and one actuator
+2. Individual Final Project with at least one sensor and one actuator
     1. Proof of Concept (POC) Sensor Actuator working
     2. Useful and/or fun
     3. Structure designed (3d Printed if needed)
     4. Final Project Prototype ready
     5. Can it be sold?
 If so how much.
 Is it worth it?
-2. If time, final project with more sensors and actuators
+3. If time, final project with more sensors and actuators
-3. If time, Group Project
+4. If time, Group Project